snitgit/Detecting-human-operated-ransomware-attacks-/README.md

 ## Now what?
 If your team can access to some _proactive scanning_ and _alert system_ for ransomware collaborative hunting global team such as Microsoft 365 defender portal and Future US LLC [2].
 Hopping that we will see Incident alert sources, advanced hunting tools _enabled_ for network community.
+Finally, *Hunting Them Down* is our challenge.
+So let "proactively searching through logs, endpoints, NetFlow traffic, DNS data, and any other security source for malicious activity on the network that may not be detected by existing security tools.
+Threat hunting is the first step in a process.
+It has to be integrated into the regular security workflow"[2].

 References:
 1. Microsoft , ‘Detecting human-operated ransomware attacks with Microsoft 365 Defender ‘, March 14, 2023, https://learn.microsoft.com/en-us/microsoft-365/security/defender/playbook-detecting-ransomware-m365-defender?view=o365-worldwide, accessed time March 18, 2023.